ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 ## EDHOC Session {#edhoc-exec}

 In order to mutually authenticate and establish secure communication for authorized access according to the profile described in this document, C and RS run the EDHOC protocol augmented with an access token.
-During the EDHOC session, C specifies the access token to RS by value as conveyed in EAD item EAD\_ACCESS\_TOKEN, or by reference through a session identifier SESSION\_ID conveyed in the EAD item EAD\_SESSION\_ID (see {{AT-in-EAD}}).
+During the EDHOC session, C specifies the access token to RS by value as conveyed in the EAD item ACE-OAuth Access Token, or by reference through a session identifier SESSION\_ID conveyed in the EAD item Session ID (see {{AT-in-EAD}}).

 As per {{Section A.2 of RFC9528}}, EDHOC can be transferred over CoAP using either the forward or the reverse message flow, thus manifesting the two possible mappings between the ACE roles (client and resource server) and the EDHOC roles (Initiator and Responder), whereas the CoAP roles (client and server) remain the same.
 The choice of message flow and corresponding mapping depends on the deployment setting and in particular on which identity to protect the most, since EDHOC protects the identity of the Initiator against active attackers.

 In case the EDHOC forward message flow is used (see {{forward}}), C acts as EDHOC Initiator, and the access token MUST be specified by value or by reference in the EAD\_3 field of EDHOC message\_3.
 In case the EDHOC reverse message flow is used (see {{reverse}}), C acts as EDHOC Responder, and the access token MUST be specified by value or by reference either in the EAD\_2 field of EDHOC message\_2 or in the EAD\_4 field of EDHOC message\_4.
 By doing so, the access token or the associated session identifier gets at least the same confidentiality protection by EDHOC as provided to the authentication credential used by C in the EDHOC session (see {{Section 9.1 of RFC9528}}).

-When RS processes the EAD item EAD\_ACCESS\_TOKEN or EAD\_SESSION\_ID, RS MUST verify that the authentication credential AUTH\_CRED\_C that C specifies in the ID\_CRED\_X field during the EDHOC session is the same authentication credential correlated with the EAD item.
+When RS processes the EAD item ACE-OAuth Access Token or the EAD item Session ID, RS MUST verify that the authentication credential AUTH\_CRED\_C that C specifies in the ID\_CRED\_X field during the EDHOC session is the same authentication credential correlated with the EAD item.
 If such a verification fails, RS MUST abort the EDHOC session.
 Note that:

 * The ID\_CRED\_X field in question is the ID\_CRED\_I or ID\_CRED\_R field, when using the EDHOC forward or reverse message flow, respectively.
-* If the processed EAD item is EAD\_ACCESS\_TOKEN, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of the access token conveyed in the EAD item.
+* If the processed EAD item is ACE-OAuth Access Token, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of the access token conveyed in the EAD item.
-* If the processed EAD item is EAD\_SESSION\_ID, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of an access token stored at the RS, which is associated with the authentication credential specified by ID\_CRED\_X and with the SESSION\_ID conveyed in the EAD item.
+* If the processed EAD item is Session ID, then the authentication credential correlated with the EAD item is specified in the 'cnf' claim of an access token stored at the RS, which is associated with the authentication credential specified by ID\_CRED\_X and with the SESSION\_ID conveyed in the EAD item.

 RS MUST have successfully validated the access token before completing the EDHOC session.
 If completed successfully, then the EDHOC session is associated with both the access token and the pair (SESSION_ID, AUTH_CRED_C).
-If the EAD item used in the EDHOC session is EAD\_ACCESS\_TOKEN, then SESSION_ID is specified by the "session_id" field, within the EDHOC\_Information object specified by the "cnf" claim of the access token.
+If the EAD item used in the EDHOC session is ACE-OAuth Access Token, then SESSION_ID is specified by the "session_id" field, within the EDHOC\_Information object specified by the "cnf" claim of the access token.

 Any previous EDHOC session associated with the same access token and with the same pair (SESSION_ID, AUTH_CRED_C) MUST be deleted.
 The OSCORE Security Context derived from that EDHOC session MUST also be deleted.